 The FinOps Foundation define six principles that serve as guidance for the FinOps professional.
 Why do they specifically call out unit economics?
 What makes it such an important concept?

-In short, because Cloud Unit Economics directly supports each principle.
+In short, it’s because Cloud Unit Economics directly supports each principle.
 Just like the FinOps practice as a whole, Cloud Unit Economics is not a goal in and of itself, but rather a powerful system for achieving the maximum return on your cloud investment in pursuit of the six principles of FinOps.

 By calculating the difference between marginal cost and marginal revenue, you can determine where your cloud operations break even and begin to generate a profit — an important concept in economics overall and one of the most effective ways to make data-driven business decisions regarding your cloud investment.